-29 There is the additional difficulty with these informational measures that they themselves end up being very complicated-difficult to comprehend by an individual voter trying to do his or her best, even if such an effort is made.
-In one not particularly unusual California referendum election, the informational materials for five related insurance measures ran well over 100 pages, and David Magleby's study of voting pamphlets in four states found that they required a reading comprehension level of a third-year college student.
-Direct Legislation: Voting on Ballot Propositions in the United States (1984), p.
+29. There is the additional difficulty with these informational measures that they themselves end up being very complicated-difficult to comprehend by an individual voter trying to do his or her best, even if such an effort is made.
+In one not particularly unusual California referendum election, the informational materials for five related insurance measures ran well over one hundred pages, and David Magleby's study of voting pamphlets in four states found that they required a reading comprehension level of a third-year college student.
+Magleby, Direct Legislation: Voting on Ballot Propositions in the United States (Baltimore: Johns Hopkins University Press, 1984), p.
 74.

-30 There is also the response that, at a certain point, if advertising (or whatever) makes it so that the views of the citizenry really do come to be in line with what the powerful interests want, it may just be that a responsive political system will be 'captured' in a certain sense, so that responsiveness and good governance may simply pull in different directions.
+30. There is also the response that, at a certain point, if advertising (or whatever) makes it so that the views of the citizenry really do come to be in line with what the powerful interests want, it may just be that a responsive political system will be "captured" in a certain sense, so that responsiveness and good governance may simply pull in different directions.
 This makes capture of this kind considerably different to evaluate, normatively speaking, than simple capture of basically unaccountable elected representatives.
-Of course, much could be said about the particular way in which views come to be changed and the way in which some means of persuasion and influence may be morally problematic, but there isn't space to engage those questions fully here.
+Of course, much could be said about the particular way in which views come to be changed and the way in which some means of persuasion and influence may be morally problematic, but there is not space to engage those questions fully here.

-socioeconomically representative sample of the people in the jurisdiction than those individuals who are capable of successfully running for office.31 (Just as a point of comparison in the United States context, 44% of Congresspersons have a net worth of over \$1 million; 82% are male; 86% are white, and more than half are lawyers or bankers.32) Better descriptive representativeness doesn't ensure that SILLs will create responsive policy, but it does mean that the range of perspectives involved in making policy will be more similar to the range of perspectives of the polity as a whole, which makes responsive policy more likely.
+A second reason to think that systems that use lottery selection will bring about better and more responsive outcomes is that lottery selection is likely to result in more descriptively representative officials than elections (particularly elections like those in the United States, employing first-past-the-post voting rules and single-member districts).
+Because individuals are chosen at random from the jurisdiction, they are more likely to be an ideologically, demographically, and socioeconomically representative sample of the people in the jurisdiction than those individuals who are capable of successfully running for office.31 (Just as a point of comparison in the US context, 44 percent of congresspersons have a net worth of over \$1 million; 82 percent are male; 86 percent are white; and more than half are lawyers or bankers.)32 Better descriptive representativeness does not ensure that SILLs will create responsive policy, but it does mean that the range of perspectives involved in making policy will be more similar to the range of perspectives of the polity as a whole, which makes responsive policy more likely.
 Additionally, SILLs are likely to include individuals with a greater range of life experiences and vocational skills than a representative system, which may improve the quality of the outcomes due to improvements in the cognitive diversity of the group.33